 I know I’ve said not to use regular shampoo to wash your synthetic wig, but baby shampoo is very gentle, and if you have none of the mentioned products, you can use it.

-Step 1: Add a small amount of baby shampoo into the cold water in the sink.
+Step 1: Add a small amount of baby shampoo to the cold water in the sink.

 Step 2: Swish your wig gently in soapy water to get rid of the dirt and oil.